codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Debug mode fails to execute or hangs with engine version 1.169.1 and higher.
 * Upgrade to on-premises v2.3.2 causes out-of-disk issue for RabbitM because of dangling queues with no consumers.
 * `error URL using bad/illegal format or missing URL` for `git-commit` steps when password includes special characters.
-* All repositories not displayed in **Repository** list when creating trigger for Bitbucket server.
+* Some repositories not displayed in **Repository** list when creating trigger for BitBucket server.
 * Azure repos with **YAML from repository settings** throws `TimeoutError: Connection to server has timed out` error during trigger creation when listing repositories.
 * Builds for Gerrit in Codefresh triggered twice.
 * Metrics tab for pipeline build displays CPU utilization incorrectly as 100% instead of the actual usage.